-Pointer device that uses absolute coordinates (like a touchscreen).
-This means QEMU is able to report the mouse position without having to grab the mouse.
-Also overrides the PS/2 mouse emulation when activated.
+- tabletPointer device that uses absolute coordinates (like a touchscreen).This means QEMU is able to report the mouse position without having to grab the mouse.
+Also overrides the PS/2 mouse emulation when activated. - braille Braille device.
+This will use BrlAPI to display the braille output on a real or fake device.